Hockey India League

 Hockey India League is a professional field hockey league in India.
 It is organized by Hockey India, the governing body for the sport in India.
 It is considered one of the major sports leagues of the country.

 It was founded in 2013 as a part of Hockey India's attempt to develop an International Hockey Federation sanctioned league after the un-sanctioned World Series Hockey, began in 2012.
 The first season took place in 2013.
 It proved to be a financial success for Hockey India, who were in financial disarray before the league began.
 In 2015, it was reported that the federation earned a profit from multiple revenues.

-The most recent champions of the league are Odisha Warriors in the women's edition and Rarh Bengal Tigers in the men's edition.
+The most recent champions of the league are SG Pipers Hockey in the women's edition and Kalinga Lancers in the men's edition.